Hunting in Greenland

 Arrival day (day 1)

-Depart from Reykjavík domestic airport, Iceland at 11:00 am.
-Arrive in Narsarsuaq, Greenland at 11:35 am local time.
-Our representative will welcome hunters at the airport and take them by boat, on a very scenic two and half hour boat ride.
-There will either be a short stopover in the village of Narsaq where hunters can stock up on personal supplies (toiletries, beverages) or this can be done upon arrival in Narsarsuaq.
-It is also a possible to take helicopter transfers between Narsarsuaq and the Lax-á camp for an additional fee, takes 30 minutes.
+Depart from Keflavik, Iceland with arrival in Narsarsuaq, Greenland 3 hours later.
+Our representative will welcome hunters at the airport, take them to the harbour for a 3 hour boat ride to camp.
+It is also a possibility to take helicopter transfer between Narsarsuaq and the Lax-á camp for an additional fee, takes 30 minutes.
 When arriving at the camp the guides and the staff welcome the hunters with a hot dinner.
 In the evening hunters settle into the camp.
-If they wish, they can go to the nearest river and fish until nightfall.

 Included